Breakfast / Seasonal - Fall

 Pour wet ingredients

 Pour the wet ingredients into the dry ingredients and whisk together until just combined.
 Be careful not to over-mix (you may have a few lumps).

 Heat a griddle or nonstick skillet over medium-low heat.
 Add butter to grease the griddle or skillet when hot.

-Using a ¼ cup measuring cup, scoop pancake mixture onto greased griddle or skillet.
-Leave some room between pancakes so batter can spread.
+Using a ¼-cup measuring cup, scoop pancake mixture onto greased griddle or skillet.
+Leave some room between pancakes so the batter can spread.

 Cook on medium-low heat until batter begins to bubble and the bottom starts to turn brown.

 Using a spatula, carefully flip and cook another two to three minutes, until the batter is completely cooked through and the pancakes are puffy and deep golden brown.

 Place pancakes on a baking sheet and place in preheated oven to keep warm until all pancakes are cooked.

 Once you’ve removed your completed pancakes, clean the griddle or skillet and add additional butter.
 Repeat until all of the batter is used.